 - Play Stuffed Animal Safari: Hide several of their favorite stuffed animals around the living room, turn off the lights, and invite them back into the room with flashlights to “find” their animals in the dark.
 (While Dad makes jungle noises.)

-- Use this Pinata shaped like the dropped Time Square ball, filled with small toys and a few candies (too much and they won’t go to bed!)
+- Fill this Pinata with small toys and a few candies (too much and they won’t go to bed!)

 - Have a dance party in the (semi) dark with glow sticks and glow-glasses (these you can re-use every year).